 A key part of the valuation is assessing whether contributions – both from employers and employees – are enough to cover these commitments.
 This is not an objective determination; amongst other things, it is a risk assessment of market volatility and a prediction of future rates of return.
 A more detailed explanation can be found on the USS webpage.

-What is the rationale behind increasing contribution rates?
+What was the rationale behind increasing contribution rates during the 2020 valuation?

 It's firstly important to understand what a valuation is assessing.
 It aims to assess what assets a pension scheme currently has to fulfill its future commitments, and how much it is reliant on market-dependent investments to make up any shortfall in the future.
 The scheme is legally obliged to incorporate prudence into a valuation to ensure that if the risks they are taking don’t deliver the expected returns it is still able to pay the pensions already promised now and in the future.
 In this sense, every valuation is an assessment of risk: how much risk is the Pensions Regulator willing to accept for the latter to make up for the former?

-This valuation has revealed a further worsening of the scheme’s funding position - a sizeable deficit - which means additional contributions would be necessary to fund the scheme’s current benefit structure.
+The 2020 valuation revealed a worsening of the scheme’s funding position - a sizeable deficit - which means additional contributions would be necessary to fund the scheme’s current benefit structure.
 The cost of future pension promises has also risen.